lisaar/asgardian_battleships/README.md

 	1 x length 4
 	1 x length 5

-A player has to place his ships on the board (or this can be auto generated)
+A player has to place his ships on the board (or this can be auto-generated)
 	horizontally or vertically (not diagnoally)

-Allow each player to shoot at the opponents board in turn
+Allow each player to shoot at the opponent's board in turn
 	The player who is shooting has to give a letter and number that matches the grid's row and column dimensions The coordinates are marked on the players away grid and the opponnents home grid The cell responds as a hit or a miss